srnyx/geeksmp-3/README.md

 # Voting Bot

-This bot is used for GeekSMP 3.0's suggestions system called "The Voting"
+This plugin is used for GeekSMP 3.0's suggestions system called "The Voting"